|Study location||Netherlands, Maastricht|

 Autonomy is key in this course, so you will be encouraged every step of the way to be your own best guide in exploring the field.

-The 3 week online positive psychology course is a combination of lectures, experiential workshops, group meetings and self-study.
+The three-week online positive psychology course is a combination of lectures, experiential workshops, group meetings and self-study.
 In terms of assessment, you will be invited to write short blog posts about recent research findings and will develop your own positive psychology intervention which you will report in a final paper.
-The total duration of the course is 32 class hours (synchronous/asynchronous).
+The total duration of the course, which will take place from the 19th of July until the 6th of August, 2021, is 32 class hours (synchronous/asynchronous).

 There will be ample room to gain hands-on experience with evidence-based positive psychological techniques ranging from simple journaling exercises to mindfulness meditation.